Updated: February 2017

 By now you know that you should decide whether being a social planner or a corporate planner is more appealing to you.

-The two best places to get your first customers are:
+A few great places to get your first customers are:

 - Craigslist – excellent place to put an ad in the services section and see who contacts you.
 You’ll want to spend a good amount of time crafting your ad and remember that on Craigslist you want a nice, organized ad but you don’t want it looking too much like a template or too professional.
 Ads that do best on Craigslist tend to be very straight forward and not fancy.